pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 Parameters:
 - Channels (required) — Type: string[] — Channels to count.
-- ChannelsTimetoken (required) — Type: long[] — Timetokens aligned with channels.
-A single timetoken applies to all channels; otherwise lengths must match or a PNStatus error is returned.
+- ChannelsTimetoken (required) — Type: long[] — Array of timetokens in same order as channels, or a single timetoken applied to all channels.
+If lengths mismatch, a `PNStatus` error is returned.
-- QueryParam — Type: Dictionary<string, object> — Extra query string parameters.
+- QueryParam — Type: Dictionary<string, object> — Custom query params.
-- Async — Type: PNCallback — PNCallback of type PNMessageCountResult.
-Deprecated; use ExecuteAsync.
+- Async — Type: PNCallback of type `PNMessageCountResult`.
+Deprecated; use `ExecuteAsync`.
-- Execute — Type: PNCallback — PNCallback of type PNMessageCountResult.
+- Execute — Type: PNCallback of type `PNMessageCountResult`.
-- ExecuteAsync — Type: None — Returns PNResult<PNMessageCountResult>.
+- ExecuteAsync — Returns `PNResult<PNMessageCountResult>`.

 ### Sample code